Hyacinthe04/pig-dice/README.md

 Turn total does not display on second roll on easy computer's turn.

 #Support and contact details
-Contact one of the authors at:hyacinthen04@gmail.com , 0785502657
+Contact one of the authors at: hyacinthen04@gmail.com

 #Technologies Used
 jquery